-Rembrandt van Rijn, one of the greatest painters and printmakers in European art, was born 415 years ago in Leiden, Netherlands.
+Rembrandt van Rijn, one of the greatest painters and printmakers in European art, was born over 415 years ago in Leiden, Netherlands.
 Today, people take selfies.
 Back then, Rembrandt painted them.
 He created nearly 100 self-portraits during his lifetime, including approximately 50 paintings, 32 etchings, and 7 drawings.
 These self-portraits create an astonishingly accurate visual diary of the artist over a span of 40 years.
 Here we present 6 magnificent examples of Rembrandt’s self-portraits that show all the good and bad things that happened to him in his life.

 Here, Rembrandt is 22 years old and this painting seems to be his first known self-portrait.
 Early in his career, Rembrandt used this form of a portrait to experiment with facial expressions or to explore the effect of light and shade.
 Such physiognomical studies are called tronies.
 Here, he used chiaroscuro effect – look at his face, where the light glances along his right cheek, while the rest of his face is veiled in shadow.

 This is one of Rembrandt’s early self-portraits from his Leiden years.
 It is also one of a small group of etchings in which he used his own image to experiment with various quirky facial expressions that might serve as models for his work and that of his pupils.
 Lots of these prints are only a little bigger than postage stamps.
 In this case, Rembrandt wears a cap and looks surprised.
 Classic Rembrandt!